• Skip to main content

 ✔ Best area to stay in Montreal for shopping & dining

-Downtown Montreal is the business hub of the city, full of towering skyscrapers and busy commercial plazas.
-It tends to attract first-time visitors, business travellers, and shoppers looking for where to stay in Montreal.
+Downtown Montreal is the business hub of the city.
+The area teems with towering skyscrapers and busy commercial plazas.
+It attracts first-time visitors, business travellers, and shoppers.

-Some of the streets of Downtown Montreal are lined with high-end shops and designer boutiques selling big name brands.
-Several of the biggest shopping centres are connected via an underground network of tunnels, an entire neighbourhood itself.
+Many of the streets of Downtown Montreal are lined with shops and restaurants.
+High-end shops & designer boutiques selling big-name brands dominate the area.
+Several of Montreal’s biggest shopping centres call downtown home.
+Some are connected via an underground network of tunnels called the Underground City.
+It’s almost an entire neighbourhood itself.
+(More on that later!)

 Downtown Business District

-This area also offers some of the top things to check out in Montréal.
-Climb to the top of Place Ville-Marie for panoramic views of the city or tour the gothic-revival architecture of the historic churches.
+The downtown area also offers some of the top things to check out in Montréal.
+Climb to the top of Place Ville-Marie for panoramic views of the city.
+Tour the gothic-revival architecture of historic churches like St Patrick’s Basilica.
+Peruse the city’s largest modern art collection at Montreal Museum of Fine Arts.
+Or experience the unrivalled energy of a Montreal Canadiens game at the Bell Centre.

-As one of the most-visited areas in the city, this downtown Montreal area naturally attracts top restauranteurs.
-It’s home to numerous Michelin-rated restaurants, offering all types of international cuisine.
+As one of the city’s most-visited areas, downtown Montreal also attracts top restauranteurs.
+It’s home to several Michelin-rated restaurants, offering all types of international cuisine.

-Downtown Montreal is also centrally located.
-Most of the other boroughs surround this area, making it a convenient base of operations for your trip.
+Downtown Montreal is centrally located.
+Most of the other boroughs surround the area.
+It’s a convenient base of operations for your trip to Quebec’s largest city.

-Overall, this quarter remains the most diverse and most modern part of the city.
-Downtown Montreal has less of the European style found in the older neighbourhoods, while giving you more upscale shopping and fine dining.
+The quarter remains the most diverse modern part of the city.
+Downtown Montreal has less of the European style found in the older neighbourhoods.
+What the area lacks in history, it trades in for upscale shopping and fine dining.

 Recommended hotels in Downtown

-• Courtyard by Marriott Montreal Downtown: This four-star hotel combines reasonable rates with a great location and comfortable rooms.
-You’ll also have a couple of reasons to avoid going out, thanks to the indoor rooftop pool and onsite restaurant with city views.
+• Courtyard by Marriott Montreal Downtown is a top-notch city centre 4-star hotel.
+The hotel combines reasonable rates with comfortable rooms.
+Staying here, you’ll also have a few reasons to enjoy a night in.
+It’s home to a cool indoor rooftop pool and an on-site restaurant with excellent city views.

-• Hotel Ambrose: This three-star boutique hotel is located in the heart of the city, on a quiet little side street next to a café.
-It’s also just a short walk from one of the entrances to the Underground City.
+• Hotel Ambrose is a lovely 3-star boutique hotel in the heart of the city.
+It’s located on a quiet side street next to a café.
+The hotel is a short walk from one of the entrances to the Underground City.

-• Le Mount Stephen: As one of the city’s highest-rated five-star hotels, this place strives to deliver world-class service.
-The hotel is located inside a 19th-century building, but the rooms appear completely modern, featuring contemporary décor and furniture.
+• Le Mount Stephen is one of the city’s highest-rated five-star hotels.
+Located inside a 19th-century building, this luxury hotel strives to deliver world-class service.
+Despite its historical façcade, rooms lean to the modern, featuring contemporary décor and furniture.

 Le Plateau-Mont-Royal